Brown Eggs vs. White Eggs

 The Bottom Line

-Eggs come in many colours and all varieties are good sources of nutrition.
-The difference between brown eggs and white eggs is simply the breed of the hen; both colours provide protein, healthy fats, vitamins, and minerals.
+Eggs come in many colors and all varieties are good sources of nutrition.
+The difference between brown eggs and white eggs is simply the breed of the hen; both colors provide protein, healthy fats, vitamins, and minerals.